bburns/PyVoyager/README.md

 Ideally the RAW images would be used with a better reseau removal algorithm, but for now the CALIB images are used.

-After downloading the tar files, unzipping them, extracting the PNGs, adjusting and denoising them, the CALIB images are centered based on blob detection, Hough circle detection, and ECC maximization [3] for stabilization.
+After downloading the tar.gz files, unzipping them, extracting the PNGs, adjusting and denoising them, the CALIB images are centered based on blob detection, Hough circle detection, and ECC maximization [3] for stabilization.

 The expected radius of the target is determined in advance by the `vg init positions` command, which uses SPICE position data, target position, target size, and camera FOV to determine size of target in image, which is stored in `db/positions.csv` (included in the distribution).
 This helps with the Hough circle detection, and also to stabilize the image.